-- Benjamin Kramarz, chairman (Partner at VIA equity a/s)
+- John Helmsøe-Zinck, chairman (Partner at VIA equity a/s)

-VIA equity a/s is a fund manager (advisor and administration company) and is registered at the Danish Financial Supervisory Authorities (Finanstilsynet) to operate as a fund manager for VIA equity Fund A, VIA equity Fund II, VIA equity Fund III, VIA equity Fund IV, and future VIA equity funds.
+VIA equity a/s is a private equity fund manager (advisor and administration company) and is approved by and under supervision of the Danish Financial Supervisory Authorities (Finanstilsynet) to operate as a fund manager for VIA equity Fund A, VIA equity Fund II, VIA equity Fund III, VIA equity Fund IV, and future VIA equity funds.

 Tax Code of Conduct:

-VIA aims to maximize returns in compliance with tax legislation of the countries in which VIA invest.
+VIA equity aims to maximize returns in compliance with tax legislation of the countries in which VIA equity invest.

-VIA complies with tax legislation in the countries where VIA invest.
-VIA expects the companies in which VIA invests to do the same and pay their due tax.
+VIA equity complies with tax legislation in the countries where VIA equity invest.
+VIA equity expects the companies in which VIA equity invests to do the same and pay their due tax.

-VIA recognizes the importance of tax as an integral measure in achieving UN’s sustainable goals as well as the need for a common framework for responsible tax behavior.
-VIA wish to support and contribute to these developments as part of our responsible investment strategy.
+VIA equity recognizes the importance of tax as an integral measure in achieving UN’s sustainable goals as well as the need for a common framework for responsible tax behavior.
+VIA equity wishes to support and contribute to these developments as part of our responsible investment strategy.

-To facilitate the above principles VIA has set of tax principles in form of a Tax Code of Conduct based on the DVCA guidelines “Responsible Tax Code”.
+To facilitate the above principles VIA equity has a set of tax principles in form of a Tax Code of Conduct based on the Active Owners Denmark (Formerly DVCA) guidelines “Responsible Tax Code”.

-VIA shall use best efforts to ensure that this obligation equally applies to the portfolio companies held by or invested in by VIA.
+VIA equity uses best efforts to ensure that this obligation equally applies to the portfolio companies of the different VIA equity funds.